Edward C. Minas Department Store

 This is what remains of the

-Edward C. Minas establishment (looking south from State Street frontage) You can see a step-by-step demolition of the building, by clicking the link below, then use your BACK key to return to this webpage. |
+standing and still in use.
+You can see a step-by-step demolition of the building, by clicking the link below, then use your BACK key to return to this webpage. |

 |||